FNNDSC/pfdo_run/README.rst

         %outputWorkingDir/%_rmext_inputWorkingFile.png"     \\
         --threads 0 --printElapsedTime

-The above will find all files in the tree structure rooted at ``/var/www/html/data`` that also contain the string "jpg" anywhere in the filename.
+The above will find all files in the tree structure rooted at ``/var/www/html/data`` that also contain the string ``jpg`` anywhere in the filename.
 For each file found, a ``convert`` conversion will be called, storing a converted file in the same tree location in the output directory as the original input.

-Note the special construct, ``%_remext_inputWorkingFile.png`` -- the ``%_<func>_`` designates a built in funtion to apply to the tag value.
+Note the special construct, ``%_remext_inputWorkingFile.png`` -- the ``%_rmext_`` designates a built in funtion to apply to the tag value.
 In this case, to "remove the extension" from the ``%inputWorkingFile`` string.

 Finally the elapsed time and a JSON output are printed.